1518872279/Ludum_Diver/README.md

 3. Adjust the forces and drag values based on your game's needs
 4. Use the Scene view gizmo (blue line) to visualize the diver's orientation
 5. Consider the camera follow speed when testing movement
+6. Use the camera gizmos to visualize follow boundaries
+7. Test camera behavior with rapid movement changes

 ## Next Steps

-1. Implement camera following
-2. Add underwater particle effects
+1. Add underwater particle effects
-3. Create obstacles and collectibles
+2. Create obstacles and collectibles
-4. Implement the sonar mechanic
+3. Implement the sonar mechanic
-5. Add sound effects for movement
+4. Add sound effects for movement
-6. Create level boundaries
+5. Create level boundaries
-7. Design the procedural map generation system
+6. Design the procedural map generation system

 ## Troubleshooting